Charlie Elphicke

-Charles Brett Anthony Elphicke (born 14 March 1971) is a British former politician, former solicitor and convicted sex offender.
+Charles Brett Anthony Elphicke (born 14 March 1971) is a British former politician and a convicted sex offender.
 As a member of the Conservative Party and later an independent, he served as Member of Parliament (MP) for Dover from 2010 to 2019.

-Elphicke read law at the University of Nottingham before working as a solicitor.
+Elphicke studied law at the University of Nottingham before working as a solicitor.
 He was first elected as Conservative MP for Dover at the 2010 general election and served as a government whip and Lord Commissioner of the Treasury from 2015 to 2016.
-He did not stand for re-election at the 2019 general election and was succeeded by his wife, Natalie Elphicke.
+He did not stand for re-election at the 2019 general election and was succeeded by his then wife, Natalie Elphicke.

 Elphicke was suspended from the Conservatives in November 2017 after he was accused of sexual offences against two members of his staff but had the Conservative whip reinstated prior to a December 2018 confidence vote in Theresa May.
 In July 2019, the whip was withdrawn again after he was charged by the Crown Prosecution Service with three counts of sexual assault against two women.
 In July 2020, he was found guilty of all three counts, sentenced to two years' imprisonment, and ordered to pay £35,000 within a year towards the costs of the prosecution.
 He served half of his term and was released in September 2021 from an open prison in Gloucestershire.

 Early life and career

-Born in Huntingdon, Elphicke was educated at the independent Felsted School in Essex and Cambridge Centre for Sixth-form Studies (CCSS) before studying law at the University of Nottingham.
+Born in Huntingdon, Elphicke was privately educated, firstly at the Felsted School in Essex, and then at Cambridge Centre for Sixth-form Studies (CCSS) before studying law at the University of Nottingham.

 Before being elected to Parliament, he was a partner at the law firm Reed Smith (2001–2005) and a tax partner at Hunton & Williams (2006–2010).
 He also had experience working in the pharmaceutical research industry.

 In 2007 he wrote a report for the centre-right think tank the Centre for Policy Studies showing that, while income for an average household rose annually by 4.7% from 1997 to 2001, it only rose by 0.35% in 2006, a slowdown which Elphicke attributed to increased National Insurance contributions in 2003.
 The report also showed that inequality in income had "barely changed" since 1996–1997, though a Treasury spokesman pointed out that the UK continued "to top global investment league tables".